Chisen-Lupus/CVTemplate/README.md

 # CVTemplate

+A single-file template of CV written in `article`.
+However, your name and addresses belongs to the page header, so it would appear in every page.
+Several Chinese character are allowed.

-A single file of template of CV inspired by `resume.cls`.
-Add your information to replace `<angle bracketed>` content with your own information.
+To use it, just add your information to replace `<angle bracketed>` content with your own information.

-The result is shown below:
+The result should be like below:

 ![image](https://github.com/Chisen-Lupus/CVTemplate/blob/main/cvtemplate.jpg)